stephanlensky/hyacinth/docs/getting-started.md

 Remember to replace the values inside `<>`!

 !!! note
-    Note, the `POSTGRES_USER` and `POSTGRES_PASSWORD` should not be prefixed with `HYACINTH_` (unlike all other environment variables), as they will be used by both the Hyacinth containere and the official Postgres database container.
+    Note, the `POSTGRES_USER` and `POSTGRES_PASSWORD` should not be prefixed with `HYACINTH_` (unlike all other environment variables), as they will be used by both the Hyacinth container and the official Postgres database container.

 ## Downloading geocoding data